Australia–Canada relations

-Australia and Canada have a longstanding relationship that has been fostered by both countries' shared history and culture, and links between residents of both countries.
+Australia and Canada have a longstanding relationship fostered by both countries' shared history and culture as well as the links between residents of the countries.
 The two countries are former British Dominions and have a common head of state in King Charles III (legally, the King is equally and separately the sovereign of both countries, as King of Australia and King of Canada).
-Both countries are members of the Asia-Pacific Economic Cooperation, Cairns Group, Commonwealth of Nations, Five Eyes, OECD and the United Nations.
+Both countries share the Westminster parliamentary system of government; and both countries are members of the Asia-Pacific Economic Cooperation, Cairns Group, Commonwealth of Nations, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, Five Eyes, OECD and the United Nations.